doersino/gomati/README.md

 By plugging them into the surprisingly simple [Web Mercator Projection](https://en.wikipedia.org/wiki/Web_Mercator_projection) formulas.

+### How can I figure out which zoom levels are available for my location?

+Either by trial and error (will always work) or via [this page](https://developers.google.com/maps/documentation/javascript/examples/maxzoom-simple) (will work until Google significantly changes their documentation).

 ### This thing only does satellite images, not road maps – I want my money back!

 Not a question, but sure: 💵